JSTOR-Labs/plant-humanities/docs/sunflower.md

 [^ref24]: Debra N. Mancoff, _Sunflowers_ (New York: Thames and Hudson, 2001), 21-27.

-[^ref19]: Hagop S. Atamian et al., “Circadian Regulations of Sunflower Heliotropism, Floral Orientation, and Pollinator Visits,” _Science_ 353, no. 6299 (2016): 587-90.
-DOI: 10.1126/science.aaf9793
+[^ref25]: Hagop S. Atamian et al., "Circadian Regulations of Sunflower Heliotropism, Floral Orientation, and Pollinator Visits," _Science_ 353, no. 6299 (2016): 587-90.
+DOI: 10.1126/science.aaf9793.

+[^ref26]: Peter Henderson’s design for _Anatomy of a Sunflower_ resembles another botanical illustration, which was published in John S. Miller’s book _An_ _Illustration of the Sexual System of Linnaeus_.
+See John S. Miller, _Illustratio systematis sexualis Linnaei_ (Francofurti ad Moenum: Varrentrapp et Wenner, 1804), accessed January 6, 2021, [https://doi.org/10.18452/235](https://doi.org/10.18452/235); John S. Miller (Johann Sebastian Müller), _Helianthus annuus_ L., 1770-1777, hand-colored engraving, 55 x 38.1 cm, Victoria and Albert Museum, [http://collections.vam.ac.uk/item/O922809/helianthus-annuus-l-print-muller-johann-sebastian/](http://collections.vam.ac.uk/item/O922809/helianthus-annuus-l-print-muller-johann-sebastian/).

-[^ref20]: Chase M. Mason, et al., "Beyond Pollinators: Evolution of Floral Architecture with Environment across the Wild Sunflowers (_Helianthus_, Asteraceae)," _Plant Ecology and Evolution_ 150, no. 2 (2017): 139-150.
+[^ref27]: Chase M. Mason, et al., "Beyond Pollinators: Evolution of Floral Architecture with Environment across the Wild Sunflowers (_Helianthus_, Asteraceae)," _Plant Ecology and Evolution_ 150, no. 2 (2017): 139-150.

+[^ref28]: Robert John Thornton, _New illustration of the sexual system of Carolus von Linnaeus: comprehending an elucidation of the several parts of the fructification: a prize dissertation on the sexes of plants: a full explanation of the classes, and orders, of the sexual system: and The temple of flora, or, Garden of nature, being picturesque, botanical, coloured plates, of select plants, illustrative of the same, with descriptions_ (London: Printed, for the publisher, by T. Bensley, Bolt Court, Fleet Street, [1807?] [i.e. 1799-1810]), accessed January 6, 2021, [https://iiif.lib.harvard.edu/manifests/view/drs:436574052$1i](https://iiif.lib.harvard.edu/manifests/view/drs:436574052$1i).

 [^ref21]: Mark A. Chapman et al., "Genetic Analysis of Floral Symmetry in Van Gogh's _Sunflowers_ Reveals Independent Recruitment of _CYCLOIDEA_ Genes in the Asteraceae," _PLOS Genetics_ March 29, 2012, accessed November 25, 2020. [https://doi.org/10.1371/journal.pgen.1002628](https://doi.org/10.1371/journal.pgen.1002628)